ranveer2106/ranveer2106/README.md

 - 👋 Hi, I’m ranveer
 - 👀 I’m interested in Web Development, AI and ML
-- ✨ I enjoy building front-end web apps in react and projects in python
+- ✨ I enjoy building full-stack web apps in react and projects in python
-- 🌱 I’m currently learning Back-end Development
+- 🌱 I’m currently learning AI and ML
 - 📫 drop a mail at ranveer2106@gmail.com

 <!---